-Alexis "Lex" Monson and Santiago Prieto are the husband-and-wife team that created Punkpost.
-It all began when Santiago was on a work trip to Boston, about to present to a room full of bigwigs.
+Alexis "Lex" Monson and Santiago Prieto are the husband-and-wife team who created Punkpost.
+The idea for Punkpost first took root when Santiago was in Boston, about to present to a room full of bigwigs.
 Before going into the meeting, a "Good Luck" greeting card arrived to his hotel from Lex.
-Santiago was touched by the thoughtfulness.
-Being from Mexico, where the mail system doesn't work, he was amazed that you could send a personal message to someone on nice paper, with artwork, that even came with a cool stamp.
-It was magic.
-That same day he tried to reply to Lex with a card.
-He quickly realized that sending true mail wasn't all that simple.
-He couldn't find a card that wasn't cheesy or stamps.
+Santiago was touched by the thoughtfulness, and after his meeting wanted to deliver that same feeling of delight back to Lex with a handwritten card.
+He quickly realized that sending mail wasn't all that simple.
+He couldn't find a card he liked.
+He coudn't fine stamps.
 He couldn't even find a pen.
 It simply wasn't possible for him to send back the effect he received.

 Punkpost makes sending handwritten cards fun, effortless, and empowering.
 We bring back the little something that gets lost in translation in a tweet or a Facebook message.
-Plus, it's simply more fun to send a handwritten message with cool art, confetti and photos.
+There's no denying that the receiving a handwritten message with cool art, confetti, and photos is magical and cuts through the communication nosie.
 Your words might be the same, but, with a Punkpost card, emotions are amplified tenfold.
 And sure, if you had the time, you personally would go store by store and find the perfect card, find a stamp and run the card to the post office.
 But sometimes you don't and you still want to let someone know you're thinking of them.
 So Punkpost is here to help you send you that message... with a whole lotta oomph.

 More than a boutique card store in your pocket, Punkpost is a community passionate about helping people connect.
 It is hand writers, artists, programmers and designers who love their craft.
 Scripting is in the hands of talented people throughout the US who practice good penmanship and enjoy taking time to write your messages.
 Cards are designed by hand-picked artists who find creative freedom with letterpress printing.
-Every time you send a card, know that you're sending artwork by the likes of Jess Levitz of June Letters Studio, Bridget M. Sidden of Kate Spade and more.
+Every time you send a card, know that you're sending artwork by the likes of Lauren Hom, Alena Lavdovskaya, Jess Levitz, Camille Chew, and Sara Combs.